weregoat/deadman-switch/README.md

 * Countdown should keep going while phone sleep, but should be reset by any activity (if I can wake up the phone, then I should also be able to look after Boo and Buster)
 * Keep an eye on battery usage
 * Have one or two acousting warnings before sending out SMSs...
-* Keep it simple (don't try to build a general library, don't try write it in Rust or Lisp).
+* Keep it simple (don't try to build a general library, don't try to write it in Rust or Lisp).